Go to main content

 Tax application for foreign entrepreneurs (SKV 4632) at the Swedish Tax Agency (in Swedish)

-In most cases, you will need to visit a state service centre in person for an identity check before the Swedish Tax Agency can issue you with a coordination number.
+In most cases, you will need to book an appointment and visit a state service centre in person for an identity check before the Swedish Tax Agency can issue you with a coordination number.

 If you stay here for less than six months (i.e. you have limited tax liability), you will be assigned a special registration number (a GD number) when you are approved for F-tax.